JeffreyBull76/CI_Project1/README.md

 ## Early Concept

    * ### Design Ethos
    * Early on I decided to go with a fairly standard layout.
-The site is predominantly aimed at local users and for the group to itself to have a central hub it can use for charity events (see roadmap future section below) I considered 3 main goals.
+The site is mainly aimed at local users and to provide the group with a central hub it can use when publicising itself, with charity events and fundraising (see roadmap future section below) I considered 3 main goals.
       * Not being to content heavy but just giving a general vibe about what the group is and the village they help to maintain.
       * Being easy for other users to maintain or add content to (no heavy use of scripting, made with pure css/html)
       * Being easy to iterate on later if the sites scope increases.